haskellweekly/haskellweekly/data/newsletter/issue-175.markdown

 ## In brief

 -   [Clash 1.0 released!](https://clash-lang.org/news/02-clash10/) by Christiaan Baaij
-    > It’s here!
+    > It's here!
 Clash 1.0 is finally released!
 And it has a binary release for the very first time!

 -   [[ANNOUNCE] New release of SBV (v8.4) is out](https://np.reddit.com/r/haskell/comments/cy01lz/announce_new_release_of_sbv_v84_is_out/) by Levent Erkok
     > This version brings first-class support for reasoning with arbitrary-size bit vectors, using the DataKinds extension.